 This course is an integrated laboratory that introduces advanced students to the physical and instrumental methods used by chemists.
-Students in this course will learn about (1) the integrated nature of chemical research, (2) a variety of advanced laboratory techniques, and (3) the methods of experimental design and report presentation.
-The laboratory experiments focus on atomic behavior, molecular structure, and kinetics.
+Students in this course will learn about the integrated nature of chemical research, a variety of advanced laboratory techniques, and the methods of experimental design and report presentation.
+The laboratory experiments focus on spectroscopy, chromatography and other advanced physical and analytical techniques.
 Taken simultaneously with, or after CH 232 and CH 242.
 Offered every spring semester.
 Two credits.